vjaykrsna/ragbot/docs/workflow_design.md

     *   Create systemd service files for both the LiteLLM proxy and the main bot (`src/bot/main.py`).
     *   This will allow the services to start automatically on boot and restart if they crash.

+## 7. Security and Reliability Features

+The system includes several built-in security and reliability features to ensure safe operation:

+### 7.1.
+Input Validation and Sanitization

+-   **User Input Validation:** All user messages are validated for length, content, and malicious patterns before processing
+-   **Query Sanitization:** Input queries are cleaned to prevent injection attacks and remove harmful content
+-   **Rate Limiting:** Built-in rate limiting prevents abuse and ensures fair usage

+### 7.2.
+Error Handling and Resilience

+-   **Comprehensive Error Handling:** Multi-layer error handling with graceful degradation
+-   **Retry Mechanisms:** Exponential backoff retry logic for API calls and network operations
+-   **Resource Management:** Proper connection pooling and cleanup to prevent memory leaks
+-   **Checkpoint-based Recovery:** Long-running operations can resume from the last successful point

+### 7.3.
+Data Integrity

+-   **Database Transactions:** All database operations use transactions with proper rollback on errors
+-   **Connection Safety:** Thread-local database connections prevent race conditions
+-   **Data Validation:** Knowledge nuggets are validated against schema before storage

-## 7. Future Improvements
+## 8. Future Improvements

 This project has a solid foundation, but there are several areas where it can be improved and extended.

-### 7.1.
-Implement Re-ranking Logic
+### 8.1.
+Enhanced Re-ranking Logic

 -   **Priority:** High
--   **Description:** The most critical next step is to implement the filtering and re-ranking logic described in the Live RAG Pipeline section.
-This will fully leverage the `status` and `timestamp` fields in the Knowledge Nugget schema, leading to more accurate and timely answers.
+-   **Description:** The current re-ranking logic can be enhanced with machine learning models to better understand query intent and context relevance.

-### 7.2.
-Hybrid Search
+### 8.2.
+Hybrid Search Implementation

 -   **Priority:** Medium
 -   **Description:** Currently, the retrieval is based purely on semantic similarity.
 Implementing a hybrid search that combines semantic search with traditional keyword search (using the `keywords` field) could improve retrieval for queries that contain specific, technical terms.

-### 7.3.
+### 8.3.
 Automated Knowledge Curation

 -   **Priority:** Medium
 -   **Description:** The `synthesize_knowledge.py` script could be enhanced to automatically identify and mark outdated information.
 For example, if a new nugget is generated that contradicts an existing one, the old nugget's `status` could be automatically changed to `'OUTDATED'`.

-### 7.4.
-User Feedback Loop
+### 8.4.
+User Feedback Integration

 -   **Priority:** Low
 -   **Description:** A mechanism could be added for users to provide feedback on the bot's answers (e.g., with thumbs up/down buttons).
 This feedback could be used to fine-tune the re-ranking algorithm or identify areas where the knowledge base is weak.

-### 7.5.
-Dependency Management
+### 8.5.
+Advanced Monitoring

 -   **Priority:** Low
--   **Description:** The `requirements.txt` file is quite large.
-It would be beneficial to review the dependencies and remove any that are not strictly necessary.
-Using a tool like `pip-tools` could help manage dependencies more effectively.
+-   **Description:** Implement comprehensive monitoring with metrics collection, alerting, and performance dashboards for production deployment.